Bowarc/ggui/readme.md

-# Implemented in Vupa but abandonned here as i don't want to oss Vupa for now.
-Feel free to use this as you want.

-Idk if that will ever be usable but i think ggez rly need a ui crate. (+ Vupa rly needs some ui)

-I heard from a friend that it is supposed to be hard to 'do right'
+# User interface lib for the GGEZ game framework

 Current state:
-- [ ] Element
+- [x] Dynamic values
-    - [x] Element Anchor
+- [x] Events
-    - [x] Magic values and magic values operations
+- [x] Basic styling
-    - [ ] Element Types
+- [X] Simple widgets
-    - [ ] Element Styles
+- [ ] Lots of usefull widgets
+  - [x] Buttons
+  - [x] Texts
+  - [x] Text Edits
+  - [x] Graphs
+  - [x] Images
-- [ ] Events
+  - [ ] Videos
-- [ ] Callbacks ?
+  - [ ] ?

-I might have a problem going forward with this lib, i want to design it for my game, by my game as a rly specific way to draw images.
-(sprite ids, sprite bank and render requests, InstanceArrays are only queried at render time not render request creation.)
+- [x] Image in texts (Something like LoL does)

+I can't port the image optimisations I had for my games without making the lib too restrictive, so storing `ggez::graphics::Image`s is for now the solution.

+There is also a good amount of easy optimisations to do (like using a hashmap to store elements) And the example isn't updated, so it's not finished yet.